 European project NUCLEI

-Given that context, NUCLEI aims to change the obsolete innovation management model from a “local-based” technology scouting approach to a transnational pool of knowledge that supports advanced manufacturing innovation beyond regional borders.
+NUCLEI aimed to establish a transnational innovation management model in Central European regions and to create a transnational pool of knowledge that supports advanced manufacturing innovation beyond regional borders.

 Participating Countries: Austria, Germany, Italy, Poland, Slovakia, Czech Republic